SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 Silk Rose shrugged.
 "You girls like romance?"

 Rarity smiles and nods.
-"I do, darling."
+"Of course, darling."

 Silk Rose asked, "Do you have a crush on anypony?"

 Rarity thinks for a second as a blush forms on her face.
-"I do have a crush on Pinkie Pie."
+"I might have a crush on Pinkie Pie."

 Pinkie gasps.
 "Wait, if Silk Rose is the one writing this story, and they asked you the question, doesn't that mean they would just make you have a crush on whoever they wanted?"